skit-ai/tech/_posts/2024-05-09-speech-conversational-llms.md

 [Earlier](/speech-first-conversational-ai-revisited/) we discussed how spoken conversations are richer than pure text and how the gap would be not bridged by LLMs purely working on transcriptions.
-In one of our recent experiments we build an efficient multi-modal LLM that takes speech directly to provide better conversational experience.
+In one of our recent experiments we built an efficient multi-modal LLM that takes speech directly to provide better conversational experience.
 For production usage, the constraint here is that this should happen without losing the flexibility that you get in a text-only